hankeceli/Number-guessing-and-Rock-Paper-Game/README.md

-Game codes are computable at Windows OS by using DEV-C++
+Game codes are computable on Windows OS by using DEV-C++